invokable/laravel-amazon-bedrock/README.md

 The Bedrock API key is obtained from the AWS Management Console.

 > [!WARNING]
 > The Bedrock API key can only be used with the Bedrock Runtime API.
-It cannot be used with Agents for Amazon Bedrock Runtime, such as for reranking.
+It cannot be used with `bedrock-agent-runtime`, such as for reranking.

 ### Option 2: AWS IAM Credentials (SigV4)